hillsy/hillsy.github.io/_posts/2016-01-06-unifying-look-and-feel-diazo.md

    bin/buildout -v
    ```

-3. ...some stuff happens... quite a bit if you're compiling lxml...
+3. ...some stuff happens... *...quite a bit if you're compiling lxml...*

 4. Get and compile a sample theme.
 You can see a full list of command line flags with `bin/diazocompiler --help`
    ```